Application for the 15th Intake (AY2024) will open on 2 October 2023.

 a.
 Upon receipt of application form together with the complete set of required documents, applicants will be contacted to arrange for a session for verifying the documents.

 b.
-A non-refundable registration fee of S$53.50 (inclusive of 7% GST) is due and payable prior to the documents verification.
+A non-refundable application fee of S$54.00 (inclusive of 8% GST) is due and payable prior to the documents verification.

 c.
 Payment can be made via PayNow or Internet Banking.
 Please refer to “Payment Methods” section for the bank details.

 d.
-Application will only be processed upon receipt of the registration fee and required documents within the stipulated deadline.
+Application will only be processed upon receipt of the application fee and required documents within the stipulated deadline.

 e.
 Submission of application form and payment do not constitute automatic acceptance into the course unless notified in writing by CI-NTU.